-4. If you do that, you know what’ll happen
+4. One of the manipulation strategies: if you do that, you know what’ll happen

-The abuser is trying to scare the other person into going out with them.
+The abuser is usually just trying to scare the other person into staying with them.
 Even though it isn’t what the victim wants, the abuser craves the control.

 5. I swear I’ll never do it again

 It’s nice to think that people can change.
-But, in this case, it is just a fantasy.
-If they’ve already hit you once, there is nothing to stop them from doing it again.
+But, in this case, it’s pretty unlikely.
+If they’ve already hit you once, there’s nothing to stop them from doing it again.

 6. You have to give me an answer now

 All abusers try to keep you from taking the time to think and rationalize.
 By doing this, they ensure their victory.
 Because of this, it’s important that you get some space if they tell you that you have to give them an answer now.
 Fight for the space that you need to get a good perspective on the situation.

 Abusers insist that you decide things on the spot.
 This is nothing more than one of their many manipulation strategies.